BlaireLeone/bulma-clean-theme/the-moray-eel.md

 ![](/img/eels-2.jpg)

+**Where to go from here**

 As they are the only known vertebrates to use the second jaw set in the launching/retracting manner, there are many unknowns.
 Questions like - what other species have this feeding system?
 How can we find them?
-What other fishes can provide a similarly enlightening study?
-What other differences are there between Moray Eels and other species? – have arisen in the process of this study.
-Dr. Rita Mehta and her team in their quest for insight challenge these questions.
+What other fish can provide similarly enlightening findings?
+What other differences are there between moray eels and other species? – have arisen in the process of this study.
+Dr. Rita Mehta and her team at Mehta Labs, through the UCSC Longmore Marine Center, hope to answer these questions and more.